 - Utilize more of your existing technology.
-In a number of surveys among business owners, most entrepreneurs admitted to utilizing less than 30% of the existing technology in their companies.
+In a number of surveys among business owners, most admitted to utilizing less than 30% of the existing technology in their companies.
 It’s akin to buying a big SUV and only using the front two seats.
 When you invest in technology, commit to learning as much as you can during the on-boarding process in order to take advantage of the product’s features.
 Otherwise, why invest money into new technology that you won’t use.

 - Be Proactive!
 Chart where you want your company to be at the end of 2021.
 Are your long-term goals still the same?
 Even if you change the means (new technology and big data) to your end (specific business goal), if your goals haven’t changed then it’s still the same end!
 Don’t let shiny new bells and whistles distract you from achieving your goals.
 In my conversations with business owners, I ask them two critical questions: First, does having access to substantially more information about your customers measurably strengthen your relationship with them?
 Second, are you willing to commit (and do you have) the necessary resources to meet the requirements for your company’s goals in 2021?
 The answers to these two questions will help guide your business going forward.